How much does a seawall cost?

-- Length and height – The taller the seawall required for the sea level rise, the more reinforcement material and extra labor it takes to build.
+Length and height – The taller the seawall required, the more reinforcement material and extra labor it takes to build.

-- Foundation repairs – A failing seawall creates home foundation damages as the soil around the building shifts, which sometimes requires extra backfilling and land grading to fix.
+Foundation repairs – A failing seawall creates home foundation damages as the soil around the building shifts.
+In this case, contractors do extra backfilling and land grading.

-- Permits and regulations – Seawall or bulkhead permits cost $100 to $400 on average, depending on the size and location.
-Regulatory processes vary from state to state, causing increased pricing in areas like Florida and Texas.
+Permits and regulations – Seawall or bulkhead permits cost $100 to $400 on average, depending on the size and location.

-- Freshwater vs. saltwater – Cheaper types of seawalls like wood, steel, and other metals deteriorate quickly in saltwater.
-Costs increase for seawalls facing the open ocean according to the larger dimensions necessary to withstand tropical storm waves and saltwater corrosion.
+Freshwater vs. saltwater – Cheaper types of seawalls like wood, steel, and other metals deteriorate quickly in saltwater.
+Costs increase for seawalls facing the open ocean that must be larger to withstand storm waves and saltwater corrosion.

-- Commercial projects & high-erosion zones – Extra-large seawalls cost $700 to $2,000+ per linear foot to build with custom concrete designs and multiple layers of riprap rock.
+Commercial projects & high-erosion zones – Extra-large seawalls cost $700 to $2,000+ per linear foot to build with custom concrete and layers of riprap rock.
 Known high-erosion zones include parts of Miami, Louisiana, and North Carolina.

 Truline seawall cost